therk/MoodyTwitter/README.md

 MoodyTwitter
 ============

-Code for CNJ DIG Meetup on Analyze Moody Twiitter
+Code for CNJ DIG Meetup on Analyze Moody Twitter